 i.
 Those who consciously reject Jesus often present themselves as heroic characters who bravely put away superstition and deal honestly with deep philosophical problems.
 It is far more often true that there is a moral compromise at the root of their rejection.

 ii.
-Many opponents of Christianity have a vested interested in fighting against the truth of Jesus, because they love their sin and don’t want to face it, or face a God who will judge their sin.
+Many opponents of Christianity have a vested interest in fighting against the truth of Jesus, because they love their sin and don’t want to face it, or face a God who will judge their sin.

 iii.
-When we think of the love of sin that sends people to hell, we often other think of notorious sin.
+When we think of the love of sin that sends people to hell, we often think of notorious sin.
 But the simple demand to be lord of my own life is enough of a sin to deserve condemnation before God.

 e.
 Everyone practicing evil hates the light: Some express their hatred of the truth by actively fighting against it, and others express their hatred by ignoring God’s truth – by saying to Jesus “You are not worth my time.”
 In contrast, he who does the truth comes to the light.

 i.
-He who does the truth: ” ‘To do the truth’ is at any rate to live up to what one knows; to live an honest, conscientious life.”
+He who does the truth: “‘To do the truth’ is at any rate to live up to what one knows; to live an honest, conscientious life.”
 (Dods)

 ii.
 “They chose to walk in the darkness, that they might do the works of darkness-they broke the Divine law, refused the mercy offered to them, are arrested by Divine justice, convicted, condemned, and punished.
 Whence, then, does their damnation proceed?
 From THEMSELVES.”
 (Clarke)

 B. John the Baptist’s final testimony about Jesus.

 1. (22-24) Jesus baptizes in Judea as John continues his work of baptizing.

 After these things Jesus and His disciples came into the land of Judea, and there He remained with them and baptized.
 Now John also was baptizing in Aenon near Salim, because there was much water there.
 And they came and were baptized.
 For John had not yet been thrown into prison.